 Apps are available for the Linux, Chromebook, iOS, Windows, Android, macOS and Amazon Fire platforms.
 No browser support is available from this provider.

-If you have a device not listed above, or if you need more than the provider’s generous 10 simultaneous connections, you can make use of the provider’s router compatibility to keep them all covered.
+If you have a device not listed above, you can make use of the provider’s router compatibility to keep them all covered.
 An unlimited simultaneous connections allowance lets you connect as many devices (or friends) as you want to the service at once.

 - Self-owned and -operated server farms